teofiloxyz/bitcoin-risk-and-return/README.md

 - Before 2014, bitcoin's average return was much higher compared to the post-2014 period, indicating greater profitability in earlier years.
 The median also dropped and became equal to the mean, suggesting that returns have become more symmetric, with fewer positive outliers.
 - Since 2014, the standard deviation has dropped significantly, pointing to reduced price volatility in recent years.
 - The range of returns has narrowed, with smaller extremes in both minimum and maximum values.
-- Both periods show negative skewness, though it is more pronounced after 2014, suggesting a stronger tendency for more frequent negative returns in recent years.
+- Both periods show negative skewness, though it is more pronounced after 2014, suggesting a stronger tendency for more frequent returns below the mean in recent years.
 - Kurtosis has decreased notably, meaning there are fewer extreme outliers since 2014, although the market still sees occasional sharp movements.

 <br> <!-- Line break -->